Retail Grocery Industry Scorecarding: How do you Compare?

 Research and Discovery

-Differentiator: Filters for availability of different pick-up and delivery options, dietary restrictions and allergens.
+Differentiator: Filters for the availability of different pick-up and delivery options, dietary restrictions, and allergens.

 Digital Maturity Category Leader: Target ranked Number 1 in the Research and Discovery category, offering a search function that includes a filter for in-store pick-up (see below).
 Out of all retailers assessed, only 6% offer this feature, which really gives Target an advantage.

 Takeaway: Research and Discovery is an important category for grocers wishing to improve their digital maturity.
 If shoppers can’t find what they’re looking for on a website quickly and easily, you risk losing them to the competition.
-Another benefit to investing in these features is Research and Discovery plays a key role in driving in-store purchases as well.
-As Dave Abbott, CMO of Brookshire’s noted on our recent podcast, across all retail verticals, in-store shoppers use retailer sites to research products before purchase.
+Another benefit to investing in these features is Research and Discovery play a key role in driving in-store purchases as well.
+As Dave Abbott, CMO of Brookshire’s noted on our recent podcast on lessons across retail verticals—in-store shoppers use retailer sites to research products before purchase.

 Ease of Online Ordering

 Differentiator: Ability to make requests for product selection (ripeness, expiry, etc.)